Rightpoint/UniversalAdapter/README.md

 ```

-Add the library to the project-level build.gradle, using the [apt plugin](https://bitbucket.org/hvisser/android-apt) to enable Annotation Processing and the
-[Griddle](https://github.com/Raizlabs/Griddle) plugin to simplify your build.gradle and link sources:
+Add the library to the project-level build.gradle, using the [Griddle](https://github.com/Raizlabs/Griddle) plugin to simplify your build.gradle and link sources:

 ```groovy